Why I travel with my own Tep Wireless Hotspot

 Why I travel with my Tep Wireless Hotspot

-That is why I am so thankful for my Tep Wireless Hotspot.
+That is why I am so thankful for my Tep Wireless Hotspot, which gives me unlimited travel internet.

 Several names are used to talk about a mobile wifi internet device: pocket wifi, MiFi, mobile hotspot… They all pretty much refer to the same thing, and I have known them for a few years now.
 They are useful as they let users connect their phone, computer and tablet to a local cell network for internet access, and thus to have their own personal wifi wherever there is cell service.